 First thing you should do is to decide if you want more growth or increase endurance.

-Equipment you can purchase for different running variations are resistance bands, weighted vest, and ankle weights too.
+The three types of equipment you can purchase for different running variations are resistance bands, weighted vest, and ankle weights.

 Resistance bands come in a variety of shapes and sizes.
 The one that you would want is called a stride resistance band, which attaches to your thighs and stay in place while you run.